Willis Tower: Skydeck

+In April 2000, the Skydeck received a $4 million renovation, featuring multimedia exhibits with interactive effects and murals.
+Kiosks were scattered around the Skydeck, offering information in six languages.
+Dellmont Leisure Design, the primary firm involved in the renovation of the Top of the World observation deck at the World Trade Center, created the design.

 In January 2009, a major renovation of the Skydeck began, including the installation of retractable glass balconies which extend approximately 4 ft from the facade of the 103rd floor, overlooking South Wacker Drive.
 The all-glass boxes, informally dubbed "The Ledge", allow visitors to see the street below.
 The boxes, which can accommodate 5 ST, opened to the public on July 2, 2009.
 On May 29, 2014, the laminated glass flooring of one of the boxes cracked while visitors were inside, but there were no injuries.
 The flooring of the same box cracked again on June 12, 2019.
 In May 2022 a fifth glass ledge opened on the west facade overlooking South Wacker Drive.